alexeysas/sdc-vehicle-detection-and-tracking/writeup_template.md

 * Different image features like: spatial color bins, color histogram and HOG(Histogram of Oriented Gradients) computed
 * Relevant set of features for the car detection selected
-* Trained classifier on the dataset which contains both cars and not cars images using seleced features
+* Trained classifier on the dataset which contains both cars and not cars images using selected features
 * Implemented a sliding-window technique and use your trained classifier to search for vehicles in images
-* Used heat map clustering teqnique to reject false detections
+* Used heat map clustering technique to reject false detections
-* Implemented pipline above to detect and track vehicles on the video stream.
+* Implemented pipeline above to detect and track vehicles on the video stream.

 [//]: # (Image References)
 [image1]: ./output_images/histogram.png